Quantcast

 Most cases of breast cancer are discovered through self-checking, so it's important to get to know your breasts and familiarise yourself with what feels normal for you, that way you can be aware of any changes to your body, such as breast lumps.

 A perfect opportunity to check yourself is during a shower, bath or whilst you're getting changed.
+You could add it to your self care routine.

 Here are four simple steps for how to check your breasts for changes, that you can add to your daily routine as a breast exam.